 To view the October 2011 'Linking News' from CMCPT click HERE.

-Approximately 300,000 of Zambia’s approximate 12 million people live in the town of Mufulira, which is in a highly urbanized part of Zambia.
-Most families are in some way involved with the mine, which was first excavated in 1933.
+Approximately 300,000 of Zambia’s approximate 12 million people live in the town of Mufulira, an urban town centred around the mine and smelting complex of Mopani.
+Most families are in some way involved with the copper industry and the mine, which was first excavated in 1933.
 In those days the ore at the surface graded at 5% Copper content.
 Today, the content is lower, at 2%, but with more efficient technology and deeper mining (up to 1.5 km depth) the mine is still profitable for its owners.
 70% of the town’s water comes from aquifers released through mining and pumped to the surface.

 Assembly at Mano Basic School, Mufulira